 - Investment risk.
 The Fund holds investment in asset classes, such as equities, which have volatile market values and while these assets are expected to provide real returns over the long-term, the short-term volatility can cause additional funding to be required if a deficit emerges. - Interest rate risk.
 The Fund's liabilities are assessed using market yields on high quality corporate bonds to discount future liability cashflows.
 As the Fund holds assets such as equities the value of the assets and liabilities may not move in the same way. - Inflation risk.
-All of the benefits under the Fund are linked to inflation and so deficits may emerge to the extent that the assets are not linked to inflation. - · Longevity risk.
+All of the benefits under the Fund are linked to inflation and so deficits may emerge to the extent that the assets are not linked to inflation. - Longevity risk.
 In the event that the members live longer than assumed a deficit will emerge in the Fund.
-There are also other demographic risks. - Statutory changes to the scheme. - Structural changes to the scheme (ie large-scale withdrawals from the scheme). - In addition, as many unrelated employers participate in the Nottinghamshire County Council Pension Fund, there is an orphan liability risk where employers leave the Fund but with insufficient assets to cover their pension obligations so that the difference may fall on the remaining employers.

-These are mitigated to a certain extent by the statutory requirements to charge to the General Fund and Housing Revenue Account the amounts required by statute as described in the Accounting Policies note H.
+There are also other demographic risks. - Statutory changes to the scheme. - Structural changes to the scheme (ie large-scale withdrawals from the scheme). - In addition, as many unrelated employers participate in the Nottinghamshire County Council Pension Fund, there is an orphan liability risk where employers leave the Fund but with insufficient assets to cover their pension obligations so that the difference may fall on the remaining employers. - All of the risks above may also benefit the Employer e.g. higher than expected investment returns or employers leaving the Fund with excess assets which eventually get inherited by the remaining employers. - These are mitigated to a certain extent by the statutory requirements to charge the General Fund and Housing Revenue Account the amounts required by statute as described in the Accounting Policies note H.